madharmawan/riskml/updates.md

 Matthew created updates.md, README.md, spec.md that includes information on how to proceed with the project.
 Also created Game.py, Territory.py, Map.py, Continent.py, Player.py, and Cards.py

 # START HERE
+# 3/27/22
+Matthew created a specification txt file outlining what the project will entail with regards to the Game Development portion.
+Still work in progress